The DOT Accident Register: What Most Carriers Get Wrong

 What Is the Accident Register?

-Under 49 CFR §390.15, every motor carrier must maintain a register of all accidents (as defined by FMCSA) involving any vehicle operated under its authority.
+Under the FMCSA regulation requiring carriers to maintain an accident register (49 CFR §390.15), every motor carrier must maintain a register of all accidents (as defined by FMCSA) involving any vehicle operated under its authority.
 The register must include:

 - Date of accident